ccodwg/Covid19Canada/README.md

 2) Redundant datasets have been removed from the root directory.
 These files include: recovered_cumulative.csv, testing_cumulative.csv, vaccine_administration_cumulative.csv, vaccine_distribution_cumulative.csv, vaccine_completion_cumulative.csv.
 All of these datasets are currently available as time series in the directory “timeseries_prov”.
 3) The file codebook.csv has been moved to the directory “other”.

 We appreciate your patience and hope these changes cause minimal disruption.
-We do not anticipate making any other large scale updates to the datasets in the near future.
+We do not anticipate making any other breaking changes to the datasets in the near future.
 If you have any further questions, please open an issue on GitHub or reach out to us by email at ccodwg [at] gmail [dot] com.
 Thank you for using the COVID-19 Canada Open Data Working Group datasets.

 - 2021-01-24: The columns "additional_info" and "additional_source" in cases.csv and mortality.csv have been abbreviated similar to "case_source" and "death_source".
 See note in README.md from 2021-11-27 and 2021-01-08.
 - 2021-01-08: The directories cases_extra and mortality_extra have been moved to other/cases_extra and other/mortality_extra.